Aid groups ‘alarmed’ by little US coronavirus assistance | WTOP

 For months while promoting U.S. coronavirus assistance, U.S. officials have not given details on the number of crucial items — such as ventilators and testing kits — delivered to countries in Africa, where such equipment has been in short supply for months.
 And the need is growing.

 Cases on the African continent are accelerating, the World Health Organization warned Thursday, saying it took 98 days to reach 100,000 cases and just 18 to reach 200,000.
-Cases are now above 216,000 with more than 5,000 deaths.
+The total number of confirmed is now above 218,000 with more than 5,000 deaths.

-Just 3 million tests for the virus have been conducted across Africa, a continent of 1.3 billion people, far short of the goal of testing at least 1% of that population, or 13 million.
-“One of the biggest challenges we face in the response continues to be the availability of supplies, particularly test kits,” WHO Africa chief Matshidiso Moeti told reporters on Thursday.
+Just 3 million tests for the virus have been conducted across Africa, a continent of 1.3 billion people, far short of the goal of 13 million.
+“One of the biggest challenges we face in the response continues to be the availability of supplies,” WHO Africa chief Matshidiso Moeti told reporters on Thursday.

+Another growing problem is infected health workers – nearly 5,000 in the 47-country WHO Africa region — amid shortages of protective gear.

 In fact, just 50 ventilators have arrived in Africa from the U.S. government, all of them going to South Africa in recent days.
 That country has about a quarter of Africa’s virus cases.

-Some African officials have expressed open dismay or signaled quiet frustration over the U.S. government’s response.
-Others have called for a “Made in Africa” push to reduce reliance on imports, amid efforts across the continent to create homemade ventilators and repurpose factories.
+Some African officials have expressed open dismay or signaled quiet frustration over the U.S. response.
+Some have called for a “Made in Africa” push to reduce reliance on imports, amid efforts to create homemade ventilators and repurpose factories.

 The Africa Centers for Disease Control and Prevention has been quick to praise assistance from the Jack Ma Foundation and others for deliveries of ventilators, testing kits and other badly needed items.